-This Fair Trade Certified organic loose leaf tea is a classic organic black tea produced in India's state of Assam in northeastern India.
+This Fair Trade Certified organic loose leaf tea is a classic organic black tea produced on the Banaspaty Estate in India's state of Assam in northeastern India.
 It is composed of finely twisted leaves with occasional golden, downy tips.
 Our Assam TGFOP Black Tea has a full-bodied red-brown infusion that does not disappoint, exemplifying the character of a high-quality Assam tea.
 Very flavorful, this organic Indian tea has a rich maltiness with notes of toasted caramel.

 Ever wonder what those initials "TGFOP" stand for?
 Check out our information on tea grading to find out!

 Serving Size: one level teaspoon per 8 oz cup of water

 Aubrey Says: I really like the coppery quality of this tea.